 Travelers Century Club

-When you see on my website, Facebook fan page, etc. that I have been to 312 countries or a number like that it is based off the total number of countries set by the Travelers Century Club (TCC).
+When you see on my website, Facebook fan page, etc. that I have been to 318 countries or a number like that it is based off the total number of countries set by the Travelers Century Club (TCC).
 The TCC is a non-profit social club that is based in Los Angeles and has been operating for about 60 years.
-Only 12 people have ever completed the entire list.
+Only 12 or 13 people have ever completed the entire list.
 However, the list is always expanding.
-So when I become the 13th person and youngest to complete the TCC list, I will have completed several more countries than the other people that have finished the list.

 While I disagree with several countries included on the TCC list, they do have a set of rules and regulations that are very loosely adhered to.
 There is also a lot of politics involved internally with the TCC and in my opinion several places that do not merit inclusion.
 That said, I still think it’s the best list to go by.